bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_rn.md

 ## Bitcoin Dev Kit and bdk-rn

 `bdk-rn` is a React Native library of Bitcoin Dev Kit(BDK) for building React Native Apps.
 It encapsulates all of the low-level APIs and methods for BDK and exposes them in a react native context.
-To use BDK in React Native(RN) apps only the `bdk-rn` module is required. `Bdk-rn` can be used like any other react native library and is available in public package managers.
+To use BDK in React Native(RN) apps only the `bdk-rn` module is required. `Bdk-rn` can be used like any other react native library and is available on [public package managers(npm and yarn)](https://www.npmjs.com/package/bdk-rn).

 ## Getting Started